Harsh-Repository/capStoneProject/Readme.md

 # `We The People` ~ *Raise funds for anything and everything*

- `A website for raising funds for any social/non-social project.
-Users can create their projects and contribute funds to others'/own projects.`
+A website for raising funds for any social/non-social project.
+Users can create their projects to raise funds and contribute funds to others'/own projects.

  ## Features
  - User can create a new account.
  - User can log in/logout.